 Does junk removal accept the same things a dumpster does?

 Mostly, but with exceptions in both directions.
-Junk removal services often refuse hazardous materials, very heavy items beyond their truck capacity, and certain bulky items (most refuse tires; some refuse appliances with refrigerants).
-Dumpsters are stricter on hazardous waste but more permissive on awkward residential bulk items as long as nothing is prohibited.
+Junk removal services often refuse hazardous materials, very heavy items beyond their truck capacity, and certain bulky items.
+Dumpsters are stricter on hazardous waste but more permissive on awkward residential bulk items.
 Confirm with both before booking.

 How long does a junk removal appointment take?